A register of recycled water schemes is kept to provide information to regulators and the public about where water recycling activities are occurring.

-The decision tree (PDF, 61.0KB) may help determine whether you are a recycled water provider for the purpose of the Act.
-It may help you determine if your scheme needs to be registered and/or require an approved RWMP or an exemption.
+The decision tree (PDF, 113.6KB) may help determine whether you are a recycled water provider for the purpose of the Act.
+It may help you determine if your scheme needs to be registered and/or require an approved RWMP.

 However, a service provider does not include an entity providing a service supplied by infrastructure, if one of the following applies:

 Recycled water under the Act includes sewage or effluent sourced from a service provider's sewerage that's intended to be reused.
-If the council from which you obtain the effluent is a service provider and you further treat the water in order to improve the quality, it is likely that you would meet the definition of a recycled water provider, and therefore be required to have an approved RWMP or exemption (see the decision tree (PDF, 61.0KB)).
+If the council from which you obtain the effluent is a service provider and you further treat the water in order to improve the quality, it is likely that you would meet the definition of a recycled water provider, and therefore be required to register your recycled water scheme (see the decision tree (PDF, 113.6KB)).

-If you simply maintain the water quality (e.g. chlorination) or further treat the water for reasons other than to protect public health (e.g. filtration to protect infrastructure), then you may not require an approval.
-If this situation applies to your scheme, it is recommended that you contact the regulator on 07 3247 0355 to obtain further advice.
+If you simply maintain the water quality (e.g. chlorination) or further treat the water for reasons other than to protect public health (e.g. filtration to protect infrastructure), then you may not fall in the scope of the Act.
+If this situation applies to your scheme, it is recommended that you contact the regulator on 07 3199 4856 to obtain further advice.

 If the spent wastewater is

-then you will not be required to have an RWMP or an exemption.
+then you will not be required to register or have an approved RWMP.

 The term service water is often used to describe water that is used for maintenance of a sewage treatment plant, for example as backwash water.
 This may include water that is treated or partially treated water from that sewage treatment plant.
-The Department of Justice and Attorney-General has jurisdiction under the Work Health and Safety Act 2011 in the circumstances when effluent or partially treated effluent is used by treatment plant workers only (i.e. no contact by the general public) only within the processes at the sewage treatment plant.
+The Department of Justice and Attorney-General has jurisdiction under the Work Health and Safety Act 2011 in the circumstances when effluent or partially treated effluent is used by treatment plant workers (i.e. no contact by the general public) only within the processes at the sewage treatment plant.
 A scheme that uses effluent or partially treated effluent only for service water does NOT need to register or submit an RWMP application.
 If the service water is used for any other purpose on the site i.e. garden irrigation, hardstand washdown, etc, then the service provider must apply to register the scheme.

-In the following situations the use of treated sewage, or effluent sourced from a service provider's sewage is not considered to be reused and would require registration as a recycled water scheme under the Act:
+In any of the following situations, sewage or treated effluent sourced from a service provider’s sewerage infrastructure may be considered to be reused and would require registration as a recycled water scheme under the Act:

-Although your sewage treatment plant operates under a development permit, you may also be captured by the Act (refer to the decision tree (PDF, 61.0KB)) and be required to submit an RWMP for approval or an exemption application.
+Although your sewage treatment plant operates under a development permit, you may also be captured by the Act (refer to the decision tree (PDF, 113.6KB)) and be required to register a recycled water scheme and or have an approved RWMP.

 The conditions of a development approval are intended to ensure sustainable development, and address matters such as management of environmental impacts associated with construction and operation of the treatment plant.

-RWMP or exemption applications are required to demonstrate that potential risks to public health have been addressed and can be adequately managed.
+RWMP applications are required to demonstrate that potential risks to public health have been addressed and can be adequately managed.

-Under the Act, recycled water (other than coal seam gas water) includes sewage or effluent sourced from a service provider's sewerage; and other wastewater as defined by the Act.
-Greywater does not meet this definition of recycled water under the Act and therefore the scheme does not fall within the jurisdiction of the Act.
-Greywater schemes do NOT need to be registered as a recycled water scheme and do not require an approved RWMP or exemption is not required.
+Under the Act, recycled water includes sewage or effluent sourced from a service provider's sewerage; and other wastewater as defined by the Act.
+Greywater does not meet the definition of recycled water under the Act and therefore the scheme does not fall within the jurisdiction of the Act.
+Greywater schemes do NOT need to be registered as a recycled water scheme and do not require an approved RWMP.